410rmartins/digit_recon/README.md

 ->One Layer Classifier
 ->Two Layer Classifier
 ->Best
+->Second Best

 Each option will give you the best classifier for that architecture.
-Choosing the option "Best" will give you the best two classifiers output, regardless of architecture.s
+Choosing the option "Best" or "Second Best" will give you the best or second best classifier output, regardless of architecture.
+If you want to try other classifiers on the same drawn set just press the button for classify again on mpaper.